-Pro Tools folder tracks were part of the 2020.3 release and were one of the biggest updates Avid has made to it's flagship daw in months.
-This feature has long been requested as it makes managing more extensive sessions much more simplistic.
+Pro Tools folder tracks were first introduced in the 2020.3 release and were one of the biggest updates Avid had made to it's flagship DAW in months.
+This feature had long been requested as it makes managing more extensive sessions much more simplistic.
 It was an addition that Pro Tools and it's users truly needed.

 Along with introducing track folders in this release, they've also updated the Avid Video Engine.
-This will allow users to import non-MXF formatted videos into the latest macOS Catalina supported version of Pro Tools.
+This allows users to import non-MXF formatted videos into the latest macOS Catalina supported version of Pro Tools.
 This is great if you are a Mac user!

 Avid formed thirty years ago with the idea of reimaging content creation.
 They created the first nonlinear editor, which was able to digitize video content.
 It was a significant breakthrough at the time.
 As it redefined the industry in the past, it still remains a standard in today's multimedia world.

 Avid's business is designed and empowered by creators.
 Their technology allows for creating, managing, distributing, storing, and monetizing music, film, and television.
 This quote from Avid's website is a perfect representation of who they are:

 "With enhanced collaboration, advanced automation, end-to-end integration and workflow orchestration, Avid today helps aspiring artists, creative professionals, production teams and media enterprises to thrive in the digital era."

 Now that you know a little bit about Avid, let's talk about Pro Tools.